 - have a gross household income of less than £30,000, or £15,000 if you area single student.

 Financial support available

 Funding is limited so you are advised to apply as soon as you apply for a course.
 You will be informed in writing of the outcome of your application.
 If you do not apply early there may not be funding available to support you with your course costs.

 Types of support available

 - Travel (for those that live more than 1.6 miles from the campus that they study at)

 Students must be enrolled on a course at Leicester College in order to receive the above funding.

-Students that require support with childcare costs must complete a Learner Support Fund application and a childcare application form.
+Students that require support with childcare costs must complete Learner Support Fund Application, including the Childcare Section.
 Childcare must be provided by an OFSTED registered provider and must be approved by a welfare advisor prior to childcare commencing.
 Students are asked to make a minimum contribution of 5% towards childcare costs.
 Leicester College set a limit of £50 per day as a reasonable cost for registered childcare.